Gifted Support Services

 In each of our schools, our Gifted Support Services model adjusts with the developmental level of the student and individual student strength-based opportunities are developed through the GIEP team meeting.

-This year, in third through fifth grade, in an effort to create consistent services across student schedules and opportunities to create routines, students attend an enriched math course with the Gifted Support Teacher which mirrors the grade level curriculum and offers extentions in a variety of areas.
+In third through fifth grade, in an effort to create consistent services across student schedules and opportunities to create routines, students attend an enriched math course with the Gifted Support Teacher which mirrors the grade level curriculum and offers extensions in a variety of areas.
 This course is available for students who qualify through the Gifted Evaluation Process and also students who demonstrate extremely high achievement (typically in the 98th-99th percentile) in mathematics.
 See your building principal for questions about the acceleration process.
-Students in grades 3-5 also receive additional extention opportunities in their general education classrooms and during PASS time.
+Students in grades 3-5 also receive additional extension opportunities in their general education classrooms and during PASS time.

 At the Middle School, mathematics courses are divided into two levels.
 Since the majority of students with gifted services participate in the advanced math courses, students with gifted support participate in an enriched ELA course in grades six through eight.
 In addition to two projects per year which include publication, students self-select from a variety of projects, self-select their own goal in consultation with the gifted support teacher, and work to both replace and enhance assignments offered in a variety of courses.
 This enriched course is available for students who qualify through the Gifted Evaluation Process and also students who demonstrate extremely high achievement in ELA (typically in the 98th-99th percentile).
 See your building principal for questions about the acceleration process.